Learn how to write a business plan in as little as 30-minutes through a simple and more effective process known as Lean

-Writing a business plan can seem like an intimidating hurdle.
+Writing a business plan can be intimidating.
 You know that you need to put a plan together to start a successful business, but you find yourself staring at a blank Word or Google doc wondering what to do next.

 It doesn’t have to be this way.
 If you’re willing to give up your preconceptions that a plan has to be a lengthy document that you spend a lot of time and energy on once and then file away—you’ll discover that there are better (and faster) ways to plan.

 In fact, it’s possible to write your initial business plan in under an hour.
-I did this same exercise when exploring the creation of our product, Outpost, and was able to quickly figure out our strategic goals and what it would take for us to be successful.
+We ran through this exercise when initially developing LivePlan.
+With it, we were able to quickly figure out our strategic goals and what it would take for us to be successful.
 Even if you’ve never written a business plan before, you’ll be able to do this too.

 To write a business plan in 30-minutes, you’ll be using a process called Lean Planning to develop a much more useful Lean Business Plan.

 A Lean Plan is faster and easier to put together than a traditional business plan, yet it provides all the value of an old-school plan.
-You skip all the long-form writing and instead focus on short, simple descriptions of strategy and tactics.
+You skip all the long-form writing and instead focus on short, simple descriptions covering your strategy and tactics.
 To put it simply, when you’re writing a business plan for yourself, you can do things differently.